Seven ways of a javascript iterate object with example

 };

 the object contains key-value pairs of a string type.
-The property key is string keyed.
+The property key is string type.

 and After iterating an object, Print the output as seen below